It’s January 2024, a new day for the agency.

 The truth?
 We’ve spent the best part of a decade circling the elephant, considering how we might start eating it (and whether we even have the appetite in the first place).
 All the while, we’ve been busy giving expert advice to clients on why they absolutely must eat their elephant, and how to go about it.

-That elephant of course is niching – favourite buzzword of brand strategists across the land (few last more than 10 minutes in a sales call before uttering the words: “You really need to find your niche”.)
+That elephant of course is niching – favourite buzzword of brand strategists across the land (few last more than 10 minutes on a sales call before uttering: “You really need to find your niche”.)

-Here’s the lowdown on niching, and our answers to some of the questions we've had around our decision…
+Here’s the lowdown on our decision to niche, our answers to some of the questions we've had…

 ‘What’s a niche, anyway?’